speechchemistry/phonemic-analysis/README.md

 This shows that the binary feature edits per phone (BFEPP) score is 0.5.
 There is one binary feature difference between [t] and [d] which is a change from -voice to +voice.
 There is no change in binary feature for the vowel.
 So overall the BFEPP score is 0.5.

-You can also get some simple help:
+You can also get some simple help (example from Linux):

 ```
 java -cp phonemic-analysis-0.5.jar io.github.speechchemistry.BfeppForTwoWordsCli --help